Caty McNally: 2019: First singles wins; first doubles titles

 In February 2019, McNally won the $100k Dow Tennis Classic.
 Later that month, she reached the third round of the Indian Wells Challenger, losing to eventual winner Viktorija Golubic.
 A week after that, she qualified for the Indian Wells Open, also in Indian Wells, beating Kristýna Plíšková and Timea Bacsinszky in the qualifiers.
 She earned a wildcard for the Miami Open, where she was again beaten by Coco Gauff.
 In July, she qualified for her first Grand Slam main-draw at Wimbledon.

-At the end of July and beginning of August, McNally recorded her first WTA tournament main-draw singles wins with a run to the semifinal at the Washington Open, beating Zhu Lin, Christina McHale and fourth seed Hsieh Su-wei.
+At the end of July and beginning of August, McNally recorded her first WTA Tour main-draw singles wins with a run to the semifinal at the Washington Open, beating Zhu Lin, Christina McHale and fourth seed Hsieh Su-wei.
 Meanwhile, she and Gauff won the doubles competition, beating third seeds Miyu Kato and Anna Kalinskaya in the semifinal, and fourth seeds Maria Sanchez and Fanny Stollár in the final.
 She was awarded a wildcard into her home tournament, the Cincinnati Open, where she played her first-round match on center court, but lost to Elise Mertens.
 She teamed with up Alison Riske to play in the doubles.
-The pair reached the quarterfinals, beating fourth seeds Yifan Xu and Gabriela Dabrowski in a second round match that went to 17–15 in the match tiebreak, the second-longest match tiebreak in a women's doubles match.
+The pair reached the quarterfinals, beating fourth seeds Xu Yifan and Gabriela Dabrowski in a second round match that went to 17–15 in the match tiebreak, the second-longest match tiebreak in a women's doubles match.

 McNally's first win in a major came at the US Open where she defeated Timea Bacsinszky in the first round.
 She took a set off six-times champion Serena Williams before losing in three sets in a tight second-round match.
 Passing her in the stadium complex later that night, Williams asked her: "Are you really 17 years old?"
 McNally and Gauff—dubbed "McCoco"—followed up their 2018 girls' doubles win by reaching the third round of the doubles event, beating ninth seeds Nicole Melichar and Kveta Peschke in the second round in a packed Louis Armstrong Stadium, but losing heavily to Ash Barty and Victoria Azarenka in the third.
 The run took McNally into the top 100 in the doubles rankings, and just outside the top 100 in the singles rankings.

 She partnered Gauff again for the Linz Open, where they reached the semifinal.
 They were beaten by Barbara Haas and Xenia Knoll.
 At Luxembourg the following week, McNally lost in the first round to Jeļena Ostapenko, but went through to the final of the doubles with Gauff, beating Misaki Doi and Makoto Ninomiya, No. 4 seeds Anna Blinkova and Miyu Kato, and top-seeded pair of Kristýna Plíšková and Renata Voráčová.
 They beat second seeds Kaitlyn Christian and Alexa Guarachi in the final to secure their second WTA tournament title, with a career win–loss record of 12–2 as a team.